 Sure enough, after a 15-minute circuitous drive through the rough and narrow country lanes behind Selmun Palace, we reached a small promontory where we could park the car.

 the view is everything…

-The spot we chose involved a steep climb up, and was hard enough to access empty-handed.
+The spot we chose involved a steep uphill climb, and was hard enough to access even empty-handed.
 We’d need to make multiple journeys to get up their with all our kit.
 However this spot featured a large flat grassy area to pitch a tent and plenty of rocks to build a fire-pit.

 What could go wrong?

 Getting stuff onsite – Everything but the kitchen sink

 The following day – New Year’s Eve – We decided to set out shortly after lunch.
 It starts to get dark soon after 4 pm, and we wanted to get set up before then.

 The sheer mass of equipment we were taking with us for just the one night was daunting.
 Tent, quilts, pillows, stacks of firewood, charcoal, barbecue, table & chairs, sleeping mats, 7 liters of booze, water, kettle, frying pan (for English breakfast), lamps, food utensils, sound speaker, and real glasses (cos I’m not drinking my bubbly from plastic).

 It was beginning to look like Shackleton’s expedition to Antarctica.